canonical/subiquity/doc/reference/ubuntu-image.rst

 These are the options for defining the contents of classical preinstalled Ubuntu images.
 They can only be used when the ``ubuntu-image classic`` command is used.

 ``image_definition``
     Path to the image-definition file.
-This file defines all of the customisation required when building the image.
+This file defines all of the customization required when building the image.
 This positional argument must be given for this mode of operation.

 State-machine options